Rabax55/MINA---P2P-O2C---Snapp/README.md

    committed to on MINA (dispute reduction), and as Snapps live off-chain, with ZKP's the complete privacy of (fierce) competitive information is guaranteed.

-As said, this is my "solution" of the bootcamp-attendance: all open tasks to be implemented.
+As said, this is my "solution" of the bootcamp-attendance: all kind of open tasks to be implemented.
 Best i can do as o non-dev, but an ERP-architect
 (Enterprise resource planning systems are kind of the "Finite-Field" of my technical thoughts; they always wrap around this: "modulo ERP"...).

 I didn't plan to submit this, and i'm not in for any incentives/rewards or the like: just want to have established a new realm of use-cases